 Section 2.
-Respect for Civil Liberties, Including
+Respect for Civil Liberties

-The constitution and law provide for freedom of expression, including for the press, and the government generally respected this right.
-An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.
+The constitution and law provide for freedom of expression, including for members of the press and other media, and the government generally respected this right.
+An independent media, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for members of the media.